 Section 245 Adjustment of Status for a person that is out of status and has a timely filed asylum

-This practice guide addresses the common enough situation in which USCIS denies AOS unless eligibility is briefed under Matter of Orban, AAU Newark Dec.
-23, 1993 - where AOS sought by the asylum applicant who filed I-589 while in status, then fell out of status, and adjusts not through a US citizen.
+This guide addresses the common situation in which USCIS denies AOS unless eligibility is briefed under Matter of Orban, AAU Newark Dec.
+23, 1993, where AOS is sought by the asylum applicant who filed I-589 while in status, then fell out of status, and adjusts not through a US citizen.

 What asylum application is timely?The Applicant’s request for asylum was timely as she filed her I-589 Application for Asylum 1) while she was still in the valid non-immigrant status, and 2) within one year of the last entry to the United States.
 The one-year deadline is counted from the applicant’s last entry into the United States.
 8 C.F.R. §§ 208.4(a)(2)(ii), 1208.4(a)(2)(ii); Matter of F-P-R-, 24 I&N Dec.
 681 (BIA 2008) (last arrival is unambiguous and refers to the person’s trip into the U.S. even if he was in the U.S. for many years and took a brief trip out of the country].

 When reliance on In re L-K-, 23 I&N Dec.
 677 (BIA 2004) is an error of law?When the direct language of the precedent expressly limits the precedents reach, it is an error of law to apply the precedent outside of its reach.

 The following language expressly sets limits to application of In re L-K-, 23 I&N Dec.
 677 (BIA 2004),